stackable-sh/cqlalchemy/README.md

 Description
 ===========
+The hardest part of using Apache Cassandra is arguably data modeling, so we designed CQLAlchemy to take the pain away.

 CQLAlchemy is an intuitive, beautiful and pragmatic database toolkit for [Apache Cassandra 4.1+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).